ncatlab/nlab-content/pages/6/8/1/2/2186/content.md

 ## Idea

 Nonstandard analysis is a richer formalization of [[analysis]] that uses a certain explicit notions of [[infinitesimal object]]s.
-In fact, not only infinitesimal but also infinitely large can be accomodated; moreover not only the field of [[real number]]s, but more general algebraic structures can be extended, essentially via a construction of [[ultraproducts]]; also general sets can be extended to contain nonstandard elements (see [[internal set]]).
+In fact, not only infinitesimal but also infinitely large can be accomodated (and must be).
+Moreover, not only the field of [[real number]]s, but more general algebraic structures can be extended, essentially via a construction of [[ultraproducts]]; also general sets can be extended to contain nonstandard elements (see [[internal set]]).

 See also [[nonstandard analysis in topology]].